TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 | `pricing_rule`                | FK              | TiBillet Price object applied to bookings   |
 |                               |                 | on this resource                            |
 +-------------------------------+-----------------+---------------------------------------------+

+Note:

+- `capacity` can be equal to 0, thus desactivating the ressource.

 **Presentation attributes:**